PECOS-packages/PECOS/design/measurement-id-annotations.md

 # Annotations should reference measurements by identity

-Status: in progress.
+Status: implemented.
 Revised after three adversarial design reviews (core claim upheld, plan corrected twice).
 Step 3 of #387.
 Depends on #391 (merged as `cdfddba1b`), which made every `DagCircuit` measurement carry a unique `MeasId`.
-Steps 1 and 2 below are merged (#397, #401); the pivot itself is not started.
+Steps 1-3 below are merged (#397, #401, #403); step 4 -- the pivot -- is built,
+with three deviations from the plan recorded in "As built" at the end.

 ## The defect